Enrico Mizzi: Leader of the Partit Nazzjonalista

 In his youth, Enrico Mizzi decided to follow in the footsteps of his father Fortunato Mizzi, who was a member of the Pro-Italian Maltese community, whose political activity showed strong support towards Italy's Risorgimento and the official use of the Italian language in Malta.

 Mizzi was first elected to the Council of Government from Gozo in 1915 as Member of the Comitato Patriottico.
-While Mizzi was striving to obtain a liberal Constitution he was arrested at his residence on 7 Mayand court-martialled on charges of sedition in 1917 under the Malta Defence Regulations for writings and statements against the British.
+While Mizzi was striving to obtain a liberal Constitution he was arrested at his residence on 7 May and court-martialled on charges of sedition in 1917 under the Malta Defence Regulations for writings and statements against the British.
 He was sentenced to a year's imprisonment with hard labour, the loss of civil rights and the withdrawal of lawyer's warrant.
 The sentence was commuted by Governor Methuen to a "severe censure", while his civil rights and warrant were restored following the cessation of hostilities in 1918.
 Mizzi founded the Circolo Giovane Malta and was life president of the Societa' Dante Alighieri.

 After the end of the First World War, Mizzi was part of the large and moderate coalition called the Maltese Political Union (Unjoni Politika Maltija, UPM), led by Ugo Pasquale Mifsud.
 It splintered from it, together with the more extremist and pro-Italian current, to form the Democratic Nationalist Party (Partit Demokratiku Nazzjonalista, PDN), led by Mizzi.

 The two movements participated separately in the 1921 Maltese general election, but adopted a form of desistance so as not to damage each other; the PDN elected 4 MPs from Gozo.

 UPM and PDN run once again separately, albeit in coalition, in the 1924 elections.

 After the elections of 1924, Mizzi's party formed a government in coalition with the Unione Politica Maltese and they elected 15 parliamentary seats.
 During this legislature, Mizzi was the Minister for Postal Services, Agriculture and Fisheries together with Industry and Commerce.

-On 23 January 1926 the two parties joined together to form the Partit Nazzjonalista, with Mizzi acting as a co-leader together with Sir Ugo Mifsud till the death of the latter in 1942.
+On 23 January 1926 the two parties joined together to form the Partit Nazzjonalista, with Mizzi and Mifsud serving as co-leaders until the death of the latter in 1942.

 However, the new unitary party was defeated by the elections of 1927, in favor of the Compact, the electoral alliance between the Maltese Constitutional Party and Labour.

 In the years from 1924 to 1933 Mizzi held numerous ministerial positions and was president of the Dante Alighieri Society and director of the Gazzetta maltese in his capacity as a promoter of the Italian character of Malta.

 Mizzi the "knight without stain or fear". remained well known for promoting Maltese patriotism and nationalism at a time when Malta was a colony.
 He was also associated with the Italianate identity of the Maltese people, the cause for selecting Italian as an official language of the country, and a strong proponent of the Roman Catholic faith in opposition to the Protestant faith of the colonial authorities.